Get an email when a new release of TypeScript is available using Microsoft Flow

-The idea is to use Microsoft Flow to send you an email, or a push notification, or a JIRA task, or a Trello card, or whatever you prefer 😃 Microsoft Flow allows to automatically do some actions when something happens.
-In our case we'll send an email when a new item is published in an RSS feed.
-The free version of Microsoft Flow includes 750 runs per month, unlimited flow creation and 15-minute checks.
-This is clearly enough for our need.
+The idea is to use Microsoft Flow to send you an email, or a push notification, or a JIRA task, or a Trello card, or whatever you prefer 😃 Microsoft Flow allows us to automatically do some actions when something happens.
+In our case, we'll send an email when a new item is published in an RSS feed.
+The free version of Microsoft Flow includes 750 runs per month, unlimited flow creation, and 15-minute checks.
+This is enough for our needs.

 Microsoft Flow and its competitors such as Zapier and IFTTT are very valuable tools.
 It allows you to get nice functionalities in a few minutes, while these functionalities are not provided by the original service.
 For instance, in this post, we have added the "send an email when a release is created in GitHub" functionality to GitHub.
 This is possible because GitHub implements standard functionalities such as providing an RSS feed.

 As a developer, you cannot implement all the things your users want.
 Even if you could, the user interface would be a big mess.
 However, you can add standard and very easy to implement functionalities.
 For instance, adding an RSS feed does not require a lot of time.
-However, it allows hundreds of scenario thanks to Microsoft Flow or Zapier.
-You should really look at the available actions/triggers and see what you can add in your application to open new scenario for free for your users.
+However, it allows hundreds of scenarios thanks to Microsoft Flow or Zapier.
+You should look at the available actions/triggers and see what you can add to your application to support new scenarios for free for your users.

 Do you have a question or a suggestion about this post?
 Contact me!